shoui520/shoui520.github.io/docs/2ch.md

 You can see the list of threads in the next box.
 This is how you will find threads.
 The number in brackets after the thread name is how many *responses* the thread has.

 If you scroll further, you can see previews of the latest bumped threads.
 This will show the first post (the OP), and the last 50 posts.
 The "レス" refers to how many *responses* the thread has.
-The "CP" refers to how many *clicks recently* the thread has.
+The "CP" (click point?) refers to how popular the thread currently is.
+A higher number means it's more popular.
 (Latest bumped threads view) You need to click on 全部読む to view the entire thread.

 ![Image](img/2ch05.png)